leetcode-python-java/leetcode-python-java/solutions/1001-2000/1971-find-if-path-exists-in-graph-2.md

 ### Another UnionFind algorithm (using a map and an array of set)
 * This solution is slower than the `standard UnionFind algorithm`, but it is straightforward.
 * The applicability of this solution is not as wide as the `standard UnionFind algorithm` because data in a set don't have association.
-The `standard UnionFind algorithm` has a `fathers` array with association of nodes.
+The `standard UnionFind algorithm` has a `parent` array with association of nodes.

 ```python
 class Solution: